Scope:

 Mobile View - Filter and Sort By Menu Animation

-Mobile user flow of search Filter and Sort By menu animation.
-The prototype was created to depict the direction at which the menu is intended to animate and how fast should the animation happen.
+Mobile user flow of the search Filter and Sort By menu animation.
+The prototype was created to depict the direction in which the menu is intended to animate and the speed at which the animation should occur.

 Product Directory Page Prototype - Category Menu Animation

-A user flow featuring category facet menu animation.
-This prototype was created to show the intended animation effect as a guideline for developers and stakeholders to see the site functionality.
+This user flow features category facet menu animation.
+This prototype was created to show the intended animation effect as a guideline for developers and stakeholders to see the site's functionality.

 Product Directory Page Prototype - Filter By Menu Animation